Auschwitz & Birkenau Guided Tour with Transfers & Optional Private Tour, Krakow

 Additional information

-Keep in mind that booked times are tentative and may vary.
-Transfer durations are also approximate, with exact pickup time confirmed one day prior to the tour (by afternoon at latest).
+- Keep in mind that scheduled hours and transfer times are estimates.
+Your precise pickup time will be confirmed on the day before the tour (by afternoon at latest).

-A security check similar to airport procedures is required for entry into Auschwitz-Birkenau Museum; please be prepared.
+- A security check, similar to airport procedures, is required for entry into Auschwitz-Birkenau Museum.

 Memorial wall with flowers and candles at Auschwitz concentration camp.